felixmulder/felixmulder.github.io/talks/types-working-for-you/src/main/tut/talk.md

 # Game over, OO.
 Right?

-## What about the downsides?
+# What about the downsides?
-• Downsides here

-## What if you could negate those downsides?
+# "Types get in the way of what I'm actually trying to do"

+# "The compiler is all complaints"

+# "I don't gain anything from the types"

+# "I'd rather write tests for my entire code base"

+## How do we negate that?
-• Smarter inference
+• Inference

+• Smart type systems

-• Better compiler messages
+• Better compilers

 • and...

 ---

-HIGHLIGHT KEYWORDS
 ![alt-center](./from-the-types.jpg)

 # Today we're exploring type-level induction and recursion

 ## What we're actually doing
-BETTER EXPLAIN THIS!
-Writing a compile-time serializer for data types - with no need for scary runtime reflection.
+Writing a compile-time JSON serializer for data types - with no need for ANY runtime reflection.

+# Why?

 # DISCLAIMER!